davchi15/RBerryLink/README.md

 ```
 Change SPLASH_CYCLES to adjust how long the splash shows:

+ValueDurationNotes60~2 minutesDefault — best accuracy
+30~1 minuteGood balance
-ValueDurationNotes60~2 minutesDefault — best accuracy30~1 minuteGood balance10~20 secondsFast but less accurate on first launch1~2 secondsSkip splash entirely (testing only)
+10~20 secondsFast but less accurate on first launch
+1~2 secondsSkip splash entirely (testing only)

 ⚠️ Do not lower HISTORY_SIZE — this controls how many readings

 are kept in memory for the rate calculation.
 Lowering it will make

 your discharge rate and time-remaining estimates unreliable and jumpy.

 SPLASH_CYCLES and HISTORY_SIZE are independent — you can set

 SPLASH_CYCLES to 1 to skip the splash while keeping

 HISTORY_SIZE at 60 for accurate estimates after the first

 2 minutes of running.

 ## 🔌 I2C Address Note